pete3n/make-nix/README.md

 ## About
 In 2023 I started experimenting with Nix.
 I thought I could keep it contained to just some of my side-projects, but I soon lost control.
-I had heard of Nix before, but no one ever warned me.
+I had heard about Nix before, but no one ever warned me;
 A little Nix on the side quickly became NixOS on my personal computer.
-In no time, I found myself up late nights re-writing my dotfiles, trying to make them more declarative, refactoring my system configuration in a language I can still barely comprehend.
+In no time, I found myself up late at nights re-writing my dotfiles, trying to make them more declarative, refactoring my system configuration in a language I can still barely comprehend.
 But it wasn't enough.
 I needed more.

 At work the hours dragged on while I suffered on Nixless machines.
 Just the thought of going eight hours without